JohannesFleischer/zoom-discogs-collector/README.md

 - Year
 - Album
 - Label

+Need to check / to do:
 - Date downloaded/created

-Need to check:
 - Date added
 - Language
 - Century